 Treatment & Services

 When we remove your braces, we will begin the retention stage of your treatment.
 During the retention phase of treatment, we will follow up with you every six months for a year to make sure that your retainers are in good repair, and to maintain the great result achieved during your active treatment phase.
 Your final orthodontic result depends on your retainers, so follow through with the hard work you’ve put in so far.
-Remember to remove your retainer and brush it every time you brush your teeth.

 The clear retainer is a transparent removable retainer that fits over the entire arch of teeth.
 Similar to Invisalign® trays, clear retainers have no wires, are inexpensive and easy to wear.
 They also guard against potential damage due to bruxing or grinding of teeth at night.